MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/trusted-organizations-external-meetings-chat.md

 ![Screenshot of external accounts settings](./media/external-access-accounts-not-managed-by-org.png)

-Note that if **External users with Teams accounts not managed by an organization can contact users in my organization** is turned off, unmanaged Teams users can't search by email address to find users in your organization.
+If **External users with Teams accounts not managed by an organization can contact users in my organization** is turned off, unmanaged Teams users can't search by email address to find users in your organization.
 All communications with unmanaged Teams users must be initiated by users in your organization.

 To prevent chat with unmanaged Teams accounts: